DataBrewery/cubes/doc/server.rst

 * ``order_attribute`` – name of an attribute that the level should be ordered by (optional)
 * ``order`` – order direction ``asc``, ``desc`` or none.
+* ``cardinality`` – symbolic approximation of the number of level's members
 * ``info`` – additional custom information (unspecified)

+Cardinality values and their meaning:

+* ``tiny`` – few values, each value can have it's representation on the screen, recommended: up to 5.
+* ``low`` – can be used in a list UI element, recommended 5 to 50 (if sorted)
+* ``medium`` – UI element is a search/text field, recommended for more than 50 elements
+* ``high`` – backends might refuse to yield results without explicit pagination or cut through this level.

 .. note::